Bought a couple more bagels than usual, and wondering how much time you have until they go stale? How long do bagels last?

 Those estimates are pretty safe and work for most types of bagels.
 Of course, some bakeries make bagels that last even 10 days ([ODD]), but your typical bagel will start to stiffen up after 2 to 3 days of storage.

 Your personal preferences are at least as important as the guidelines above.
 If you love the crisp crust or chewy interior of a freshly-baked bagel, but don’t particularly enjoy ones that sit on the counter for more than a day or two, try freezing any excess bagels and see how it goes.

-Like with bread, besides knowing the rough shelf life of bagels, you also need to know how to store them properly.
+Like with bread or a baguette, besides knowing the rough shelf life of bagels, you also need to know how to store them properly.

 How To Store Bagels